The 69 position, also known as sixty-nine, is a series of sex positions where two people perform oral sex on each other at the same time.

 If you want to try the 69 position with your partner, first have a discussion about how you’d like to position yourselves and what activities you’re comfortable with.

 Communication is key when experimenting with new sexual positions.
-Make sure you speak openly and honestly to ensure everyone is on the same page.
+Speak openly and honestly to ensure everyone is on the same page.

-Talk through some of the different variations, particularly those that expand the 69 position beyond oral-only sex, such as the penetrative or anal-play versions.
-Be sure you have your partner’s enthusiastic consent before you proceed if you’re interested in adding them in.
+Talk through some of the different variations, especially those that expand the 69 position beyond oral-only sex, such as the penetrative or anal-play versions.
+Be sure you have your partner’s enthusiastic consent before you proceed.

 Height and weight variations between partners can be a significant factor in the 69 position.
 The bigger or taller partner can be on the bottom for safety and comfort.